The Man who Runs after Fortune: Emblems and echoes

 Although there is no known source for the story as such, it has been suggested that La Fontaine had in mind the French proverb la fortune vient en dormant (fortune comes while one sleeps), used of those who grow rich without exerting themselves.
 A pictorial emblem was dedicated to this proposition in Guillaume Guéroult's Le premier livre des emblemes (1550), a book that is considered the source of several more of La Fontaine's fables.
 Emblem 16 has the title Fortune favorise sans labour (Fortune favours those who labour not) and points out in an opening verse that the blind and inconstant goddess disdains those who work hard in her pursuit.
 The illustration features a naked huntsman and a sleeping monarch.

 La Fontaine prefaces his fable with a meditation on the difficulties and uncertainties of chasing fortune and what motivates people to do so.
-As a notable example of success he does not mention an earthly monarch but, “‘That man,’ say they, and feed their hope,/ ‘Raised cabbages — and now he’s pope'".
+As a notable example of success he does not mention an earthly monarch but, "'That man,' say they, and feed their hope,/ 'Raised cabbages — and now he's pope'".
 Commentators cite several popes of humble origin, of whom the one that La Fontaine probably had in mind was the most recent, Sixtus V, once a swineherd in his youth.
-Charles Denis, the first English translator of this fable, paraphrased the text radically and shifted La Fontaine's preface to the end.
-There the Catholic reference is altered to something more in accord with his time: “Here is a fellow, you will say,/ Carried a knapsack t’other day, / In wretched, dismal, dirty plight,/ And now, forsooth, he’s dubb’d a Knight!”
+Charles Denis paraphrased the text radically in his version of the fable and shifted La Fontaine's preface to the end.
+There the Catholic reference is altered to something more in accord with his time: "Here is a fellow, you will say,/ Carried a knapsack t'other day, / In wretched, dismal, dirty plight,/ And now, forsooth, he's dubb'd a Knight!"
 La Fontaine himself, however, had then gone on to say in his preface that he prefers repose, which is the divine lot, an Epicurean doctrine according to the commentators.

 Commentators also point out echoes of Latin writers within the text.
-During his time at court, the fortune-seeker busies himself Se trouvant à tout, et n’arrivant à rien (being everywhere and getting nowhere), which may allude to the fable of “Tiberius Caesar and his Slave” by Phaedrus.
-The slave there is described as Multa agendo, nihil agens, “mightily employed and yet doing nothing”.
+During his time at court, the fortune-seeker busies himself Se trouvant à tout, et n’arrivant à rien (being everywhere and getting nowhere), which may allude to the fable of "Tiberius Caesar and his Slave" by Phaedrus.
+The slave there is described as Multa agendo, nihil agens, "mightily employed and yet doing nothing".
 When the man decides to go trading, La Fontaine reflects on the bravery of those who sail the seas: